 District of Columbia first-time homebuyer credit.
 You may be able to claim a one-time tax credit of up to \$5,000 (\$2,500 if married filing separately) if you buy a main home in the District of Columbia.
 You must reduce the basis of your home by the amount of the credit you claim.
-Only purchases after August 4, 1997, and before January 1, 2004, qualify for this credit.
+Only purchases after August 4, 1997 qualify for this credit.